Dason-IsopodOverseer/Python-Game/README.md

 There are currently 3 special commands to use.
 * lock% will disable mouse clicks.
 Use it at the beginning of any cutscene.
 Do not use it by itself in 1 line.
 Always pair it with dialog to save space.
 * unlock% will enable mouse clicks.
 Use it at end of a cutscene to change to normal gameplay.
 * you can use move% at the end of a number array to move the character.
 The first digit represents the X-coord.
 Second is y-coord.
 Third is speed.
 100 is roughly the default speed, so use that when in doubt.
+MOVE% CAN ONLY BE USED BY ITSELF IN ONE LINE!
+IT WILL END THE DIALOG, even if you have more dialog after it.
+ALWAYS PLACE IT AT THE END OF THE ARRAY.

 # LAN-Caster - About